alexdrone/ui_dsl_deprecated/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-**ReflektorKit** is a **lightweight** extensible native stylesheet engine for iOS written in *Swift* and compatible with *Objective-C* and *Swift* on *iOS8+* that allows you to style your application in a semantic and reusable fashion, even at runtime.
+**Reflektor** is a **lightweight** extensible native stylesheet engine for iOS written in *Swift* and compatible with *Objective-C* and *Swift* on *iOS8+* that allows you to style your application in a semantic and reusable fashion, even at runtime.
-With ReflektorKit, you can replace many complicated lines of Objective-C or Swift with a few lines in the stylesheet, and be able to apply this changes real-time, without rebuilding the app.
+With ReflektorKit, you can replace many tedious and redudant lines of Objective-C or Swift with a few lines in the stylesheet, and be able to apply this changes real-time, without rebuilding the app.

-The stylesheet language can be considered a *LESS/CSS* dialect, even though it's been designed specifically to map some UIKit patterns and behaviours, therefore — **it is not CSS**.
+The stylesheet language can be considered a *LESS/CSS* dialect, even though it's been designed specifically to map some UIKit patterns and behaviours, therefore — **is not CSS**.

 Infact many *CSS* concepts (such as *class* and *id*) are missing and replaced by other more UIKit-friendly constructs.